multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 **Intended branches:**

-- The functions/ contractsthat makeuse oftheGetGGPPriceInAvaxSHOULD have some slippage check in regards to the timestamp when the price has been up-
-  dated: eg. If the price update happened more than 5 blocks away, revert the transaction.
+- The functions/contracts that make use of the `GetGGPPriceInAvax` SHOULD have some slippage check in regards to the timestamp when the price has been updated: eg. If the price update happened more than 5 blocks away, revert the transaction.
   - [ ] Test coverage

 **Negative behavior:**